cfloughrey/ERPBC-TDA-hotspot/erpos_tda_data_analysis.md

 # Detecting hotspots in ER+ breast cancer using TDA
 The original datasets used in the analysis are publically available and described in the [main description](README.md).
-To demonstate the order of the scripts used in the analysis we will use example data.

 ## Pre-process files for Disease Specific Genomic Analysis (DSGA)
 The DSGA method uses a dataset of tumour samples and a dataset of normal tissue samples as input.
-Run [1-match_genes_in_datasets.py](ERPBC-TDA-hotspot/analysis/1-match_genes_in_datasets.py)

-#18930 genes, 1429 er+ bc patients
-tcga = "tcga/gene_expression.csv" #19957 genes, 790 er+ bc patients
+Run [match_genes_in_datasets.py](ERPBC-TDA-hotspot/analysis/match_genes_in_datasets.py).
+In our analysis we compile the input pair of tumour and normal datasets seperately for the METABRIC discovery cohort and the TCGA validation cohort.
+The GTEX dataset of gene expression from healthy breast tissue is used as the normal samples.

+The gene expression datasets are as follows:
++ METABRIC discovery dataset = 18930 genes for 1429 ER+ Breast Cancer (BC) patients
++ TCGA validation dataset = 19957 genes for 790 ER+ BC patients
-gtex = "gtex/gene_expression.csv" #36043 genes, 169 healthy patients
++ GTEX normal dataset = 36043 genes for 169 healthy individuals

+After preproccessing for DSGA, the tumour and normal dataset pairs are:
++ Discovery pair = 17903 genes
++ Validation pair = 18406 genes

 ### Code
 The code used for the analysis in the article is available in the 'analysis' folder.
 This is split between python and R scripts.